besynnerlig/Fronius-Export-Limit-Setter/README.md

 ## Liability and Warranty

-This software comes with no warranty and no support.
+This software is provided "as is" without any warranty or support.
 Use it at your own risk.
-The author shall not be held liable nor be blamed for any damages that occur directly or indirectly from using it.
+The author shall not be held liable for any damages, whether direct or indirect, resulting from the use of this software.

 ## Project Origin and License